-If you do decide to go with a resell company, make sure to look up relevant laws in the state or country where your timeshare is located (or reach out to a lawyer to help).
-And when you do meet with a company, don’t sign anything at the first meeting.
+If you do decide to go with a resale company, make sure to look up relevant laws in the country (or state) where your timeshare is located (or reach out to a solicitor to help).
+When you do meet with a company, don’t sign anything at the first meeting.
 Take any documents home and read through the fine print before you make a decision.

-Another common scam happens when you take a taxi or another car service in an unfamiliar destination Rates are often determined by the distance of the drive, and your driver may take a much longer route to get to your destination in order to maximise the cost of your fare.
+Once you arrive at your destination, there is a new bucket of deceits you need to be alert to, including the taxi scam.
+This common scheme happens when you take a taxi or another car service in an unfamiliar destination where rates are determined by the distance of the drive.
+Your driver may take a much longer, often circuitous route to get to your destination in order to maximise the cost of your fare.

-The age of Google maps makes it easier to thwart one of these scams, even in an area you’re not familiar with.
-Whenever possible, make sure to pull up the route on your smartphone’s map app to make sure your driver is actually taking you on the most direct route.
+The age of Google Maps makes it easier to thwart one of these scams, even in an area you’re not familiar with.
+Whenever possible, pull up the route on your smartphone’s map app to make sure your driver is actually taking you on the most direct route.

 If you suspect you’re being led astray, ask for them to take the more direct route, then get a receipt and also take a picture of the registration number or the driver’s ID card so you can follow up with local authorities or your credit card company later if need be.

-Doing your research on the currency will help you be more familiar with it while you travel.
-And make sure you quickly count your change before walking away to make sure you get the right amount.
+To protect yourself, research the currency at your destination before you travel so you’re familiar with it when you arrive.
+Also, count your change before walking away to make sure you get the right amount.

 People will often try to sell tickets to attractions, buses, trains and more outside of venues and transportation stations.
-Oftentimes, they’ll claim the tickets are discounted or offer them as a way to jump the line.
+They’ll claim the tickets are discounted or offer them as a way to jump the line.
 However, these tickets can be fake or expired when you try to actually use them.
-And as technology has improved over the years, so have these fake tickets.
+As technology has improved over the years, so have these fake tickets.
 They can look almost identical to the real thing.

 You may come across someone claiming an attraction you want to visit, a show you want to see or even a train or ferry you have tickets for is closed.
 Then they’ll direct you somewhere else where you’ll be pressured to pay for tickets or buy something.

-No matter what someone outside a venue or transportation station tells you, always get your information from the ticket booth or official website on whether something is closed or not.
+No matter what someone outside a venue or transportation station tells you, always get your information from the ticket booth or official website as to whether something is closed.